-Moreover, at the meeting of 16 December, the external auditor presented the 2021 Audit and Strategy Plan.
+Moreover, at the meeting of 15 December, the external auditor presented the 2022 Audit and Strategy Plan.
+At the meeting held on 10 November, the Corporate General Manager presented the timetable for selecting the next external auditor, which was approved by the Committee.

-In compliance with the exercise of its functions, during the 2021 period, the Audit Committee also ensured the independence of the External Auditor in the performance of its duties, having established the appropriate relations with it in order to ensure that they have not incurred cases of incompatibility or abstention, and prohibitions, and that any threat to its independence was adequately identified and evaluated, applying, where appropriate, the adequate measures to safeguard against such an occurrence.
+In compliance with the exercise of its duties, in 2022 the Audit Committee ensured the independence of the external auditor in the performance of its duties, having established the appropriate relations with it to ensure that it is not subject to grounds for incompatibility or abstention, and prohibitions, and that it has adequately identified and assessed any threat to its independence, applying, where appropriate, the appropriate safeguard measures.

-Within the framework of the provisions of Article 25 of the Board Regulations, at the meeting of the Audit Committee on 31 March 2021, the external auditor of the Company informed the Audit Committee of its statement of independence, which contained:
+Within the framework of Article 25 of the Rules of the Board of Directors, at the meeting of the Audit Committee on 24 March 2022, the external auditor of the Company informed the Audit Committee of its statement of independence.

-The Audit Committee has not been aware, either through its internal procedures or through the communications from its auditor, of any aspect that has posed a significant threat to the auditor's independence.
+In this respect, the Audit Committee has not become aware, either through its internal procedures or through communications from its auditor, of any aspect that has posed a significant threat to the auditor's independence.

-e) In relation to supervising compliance with the Company's environmental, social and corporate governance policies and rules, and internal codes of conduct.
+e) In relation to supervising compliance with the Company's corporate environmental, social and governance policies and rules, and internal codes of conduct.